raygene3d-team/raygene3d-demo/README.md

     cd raygene3d-demo
 ```

-Note, that there are some pre-built dependencies we distribute.
-It imposes some software and hardware restrictions.
-Don't worry, we are working on it.
-Currently you need x86 architecture to build and run the demo.
-Software restrictions will be described below.
+Please note, that there are pre-built binaries for 64-bit x86 architectures only.
+These dependencies are distributed with zipped archive and can be found in the 3rdparty directory.

 ### Windows

 1. Go to 3rdparty directory and unzip 3rdparty.zip to the directory
 2. Run CMake GUI
-3. Specify the source code field as root directory of the cloned repo, specify the output directory (you can use the same path) and press the Configure button.
+3. Specify the source code field as root directory of the cloned repo, specify the output directory (pick root directory as cmake output) and press the Configure button.
 4. Then select your Visual Studio version and configure the project.
 5. Generate VS Project file and open it.
-As we said before we have some pre-build dependencies and you must use v142 toolset.
+As we said before we have some pre-built dependencies and you must use v142 toolset.
 6. Compile and run the project

 ### Linux and MacOS